-CCSS Grade-Level Standards DLM Essential Elements Text Types and Purposes W.11-12.1 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence. a.
+CCSS Grade-Level Standards DLM Essential Elements Text Types and Purposes W.11-12.1 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.
+ELA.EE.W.11-12.1 Write arguments to support claims. a.
+Write an argument to support a claim that results from studying a topic or reading a text. a.
 Introduce precise, knowledgeable claim(s), establish the significance of the claim(s), distinguish the claim(s) from alternate or opposing claims, and create an organization that logically sequences claim(s), counterclaims, reasons, and evidence. b.
-Develop claim(s) and counterclaims fairly and thoroughly, supplying the most relevant evidence for each while pointing out the strengths and limitations ELA.EE.W.11-12.1 Write arguments to support claims. a.
-Write an argument to support a claim that results from studying a topic or reading a text. b.
+Develop claim(s) and counterclaims fairly and thoroughly, supplying the most relevant evidence for each while pointing out the strengths and limitations of both in a manner that anticipates the audience's knowledge level, concerns, values, and possible biases. c.
+Use words, phrases, and clauses as well as varied syntax to link the major sections of the text, create cohesion, and clarify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims. d.
+Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing. b.
 Support claims with reasons and evidence drawn from text. c.
 Not applicable d.
 Not applicable e.
-Not applicable of both in a manner that anticipates the audience's knowledge level, concerns, values, and possible biases. c.
-Use words, phrases, and clauses as well as varied syntax to link the major sections of the text, create cohesion, and clarify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims. d.
-Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing. e.
+Not applicable e.
 Provide a concluding statement or section that follows from and supports the argument presented.

-CCSS Grade-Level Standards DLM Essential Elements W.11-12.2 Write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content. a.
-Introduce a topic; organize complex ideas, concepts, and information somethat each new element builds on that which precedes it to create a unified whole; include formatting (e.g., headings), graphics (e.g., figures, tables), and multimedia when useful to aiding comprehension. b.
+CCSS Grade-Level Standards DLM Essential Elements w.11-12.2 Write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content. a.
+Introduce a topic; organize complex ideas, concepts, and information sosephate that each new element builds on that which precedes it to create a unified whole; include formatting (e.g., headings), graphics (e.g., figures, tables), and multimedia when useful to aiding comprehension. b.
 Develop the topic thoroughly by selecting the most significant and relevant facts, extended definitions, concrete details, quotations, or other information and examples appropriate to the audience's knowledge of the topic. c.
 Use appropriate and varied transitions and syntax to link the major sections of the text, create cohesion, and clarify the relationships among complex ideas and concepts. d.
 Use precise language, domain-specific vocabulary, and techniques such as metaphor, simile, and analogy to manage the complexity of the topic. e.
 Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing. f.
-Provide a concluding statement or section that follows from and supports the information or explanation presented (e.g., articulating implications or the significance of the topic).
-ELA.EE.W.11-12.2 Write to share information supported by details. a.
-Introduce a topic clearly and write an informative or explanatory text that conveys ideas, concepts, and information including visual, tactual, or multimedia information as appropriate. b.
+Provide a concluding statement or section that follows from and supports the information or explanation presented (e.g., articulating implications or the significance of the topic). information as appropriate. b.
 Develop the topic with relevant facts, details, or quotes. c.
 Use complete, simple sentences, as well as compound and other complex sentences as appropriate. d.
 Use domain specific vocabulary when writing claims related to a topic of study or text. e.
 Not applicable f.
 Provide a closing or concluding statement.